 We apply the same analytically rigorous approach to investing across a number of systematic, discretionary, and hybrid strategies.

-A suite of benchmark-relative long-only and extended equity strategies that seek to generate attractive long-term excess returns through a systematic, risk-aware approach to stock selection.
+Comprises a suite of systematic, benchmark-relative equity strategies that seek to generate attractive long-term excess returns through a risk-aware approach to stock selection.

 Encompasses the firm’s longest-running strategy, which applies proprietary quantitative models based on perceived technical, event-related, or fundamental inefficiencies in the global equity markets.

 Engages in trading of systematic forecasts generally based on technical inputs or on macroeconomic data; instruments traded relate to equity indices, government bonds and interest rates, currencies, and commodities.

 Concentrates on relative-value trades involving, among other things, convertible and derivative securities.

 Invests in a broad range of asset-backed products—including mortgage-backed securities and consumer assets—in both cash and synthetic markets.

 Conducts fundamental financial, operational, and legal analysis in connection with secondary market trading, credit extension, and control investments in distressed securities in the global credit markets.